-The community in which we believe might believe that casual sex, taking advantage of others, cheating, abusive behaviour and language, crude jokes, stories and actions are normal and so are okay.
+The community in which we live might believe that casual sex, taking advantage of others, cheating, abusive behaviour and language, crude jokes, stories and actions are normal and so are okay.
 Everyone else thinks itís okay so it must be okay.

 I recall a discussion with a young teenage couple who attended a church where I was pastor asking me if it was okay for them to have sex since everyone else at school was doing it.
 They were stunned when I told them that God intended sex for marriage Ė for couples who were committed to each other for life Ė for those who were ready to take on the responsibilities that go along with having sex.